 Of course, a comfortable salary is a strong motivator and many developers are worth a handsome wage, but a positive, dev-centric workspace is much more satisfying to developers, and much more likely to instill in them a steadfast loyalty to you and your team.

 (Keep in mind, I’m not suggesting you underpay your development team, but it’s important managers and founders understand that money is not the only factor that leads developers to stay or go.)

-Good development is valuable, and “poaching” is a real thing in the dev community; if you have an excellent coder that you want to keep on your team (and not recruited onto someone else’s), PROVE IT!
+Good development is valuable, and “poaching” is a real thing in the dev community; if you have an excellent coder that you want to keep on your team (and not lose him to recruitment), PROVE IT!

 Show your developers how much they matter to your team by offering them the workspace that’s most conducive to writing powerful software.